isThatAFife/DiamondsInTheRust/README.md

 ### Known Bugs

 1. Sometimes when loading a new scene, the default image will be displayed first before loading in the correct scene image.
+2. The opening screen displays a horizontal scroll bar on certain window sizes.

 ### Lighthouse